 Acorn Squash

-Winter squash with carbs is called acorn squash.
-Although it is an excellent source of minerals and fiber, people with diabetes should be aware of portion limits and include them in a balanced meal plan to properly control their blood sugar levels.
+This family of squash with carbs is called ‘acorn squash’ in winter.
+However, although they are an excellent source of minerals and fiber, individuals with diabetes should be aware about portion sizing and include them in balanced meal planning in order to effectively control the blood sugar levels.

 Plantains